Amartya-007/swigato_food_delivery_app/README.md

-# Swigato 🍔🍕🍟 – The Food App I Wish My Hostel Had
+# Swigato 🍔🍕🍟 – The Food App

 ## *A Python Project by Amartya Vishwakarma (a.k.a.
 That Guy Who Codes at 2AM)*